fvalka/AviatorsBot/README.md

 ### Production Ready, High Code Quality
-The codebase has highly relevant unit and integration tests and a high coverage written using ScalaTests FunSuite.
+The codebase has highly relevant unit and integration tests and a high coverage written mostly using ScalaTests FunSuite which doubles as a specification of the bots feature set and error handling strategies.

 To enable seamless testing a macro based DI library is used for Inversion of Control.